Last Updated on

-His work left a marked impact on the therapy world, and introduced a new type of therapy that contributed to the development one of the most popular and effective forms of therapy available today.
+His work left a marked impact on the therapy world and introduced a new type of therapy that contributed to the development of one of the most popular and effective forms of therapy available today.

 In this piece, you’ll learn about the foundations, theories, and techniques of this groundbreaking therapy: Rational Emotive Behavior Therapy.

 This article contains: